NBA Rumors: Kevin Love For CJ McCollum Trade Makes Sense For Cavaliers And Blazers, ‘NBC Sports’ Suggests

 — Marla Ridenour (@MRidenourABJ) February 1, 2019

 Kevin Love hasn’t shown any indication that he’s no longer happy with the Cavaliers, but at this point in his NBA career, he will be better off playing for a contender than staying on a rebuilding team.
 Love will be a great addition to the Trail Blazers, giving them an All-Star big man who can knock down shots from beyond the arc.
-In the four games he played this season, Love averaged 19.0 points, 13.5 rebounds, and 3.5 assists on 32.3 percent shooting from the field and 29.2 percent on the three-point range.
+In the four games he played this season, Love averaged 19.0 points, 13.5 rebounds, and 3.5 assists on 32.3 percent shooting from the field, and 29.2 percent from three-point range.

 Meanwhile, the deal will give C.J.
 McCollum the opportunity to play for his hometown team.
 Most NBA fans are surely intrigued to see what type of player McCollum will be after moving out of the shadow of Damian Lillard in Portland.